Voltage lifts of graphs from a category theory viewpoint: The adjunction between and

 commutes.
 If such $(u,w)$ exists, then $\epsilon_{(G,Γ,α)}\circ L(u,w)= (f,h)$ in $\Volt$ implies that $\id_Γ\circ w=h$ in $\Grp$, so $w=h$, and the uniqueness of $w$ is thus clear.
 What remains to prove is the existence and uniqueness of $u$, under the assumption $w=h$.

 The assumption that $(f,h)$ in \eqref{eq:adjoint} is a morphism of voltage graphs means that the diagram

 in $\Graph$ commutes.
 Consider the diagram

 The outer border of \eqref{eq:mainproof} is the commutative square \eqref{eq:fhmorph} -- the $(f,h)$ morphism we want to express as in \eqref{eq:adjoint}.
-In particular, we may assume that the outer border of \eqref{eq:mainproof} commutes.
+In particular, we already know that the outer border of \eqref{eq:mainproof} commutes.
 The square \mycellref{cell:nat} commutes because it is the naturality square for $q$ at $h$.
 From this, we obtain

 and by the universality of the pullback $\pb{G}{\lG}{\KG}$ there is a unique $u\colon G'\to\pb{G}{\lG}{\KG}$ such that